apache/nuttx/configs/sama5d4-ek/README.txt

     6. Media Player

        This configuration has the media player application enabled.
-That player is still a work in progress and is only partially integrated with the NxPlayer as of this writing.
+Support for the WM8904 CODEC is built in.

-       At present, the the WM8904 driver is not included in the configuration.
-Instead the "NULL" audio device in built in to support higher level testing (there are also some unresolved I2C communication issues the the current WM8904 driver).
+         NOTE:  The WM8904 driver should not be included in the configuration if you are using the Rev C version of the board (there were some I2C communication issues for the WM8904 interface on Rev C of the board).
+Instead the "NULL" audio device in built in to support higher level testing.

        This configuration depends on media files in the default mountpoint at /mnt/sdard (configurable).
 If you see the message "Media volume